GenOL: Generating Diverse Examples for Name-only Online Learning: Approach

-To enhance diversity in the ensembled set, we select samples positioned far from the class prototype in the feature space, \ie, \emph{difficult samples}, since these images are less likely to overlap with common images compared to those that are closer to the prototype.
-To achieve this, we consider the class-wise Mahalanobis distance~\citep{mahalanobis2018generalized}, where a higher distance indicates that a sample is farther from the class prototype.
-However, it only accounts for the class-specific difficulty, while the distance from other classes can also affect the difficulty of samples.
-For example, consider two samples, $x_1$ and $x_2$, both belonging to class $c$ and having the same class-wise Mahalanobis distance.
-If $x_1$ is closer to the global prototype (\ie, the class-agnostic prototype) than $x_2$, then $x_1$ may be more challenging to classify as class $c$, since $x_1$ is more likely to be confused with other classes.
-Therefore, to select difficult samples in the ensemble set while considering for both class-wise difficulty and their relationship to other classes, we employ the relative Mahalanobis distance (RMD) score~\citep{ren2021simple}.
-It measures the \emph{difficulty} in classifying a sample into its corresponding class by comparing the distance from the class prototype with the distance from the global prototype~\citep{cui2024learning}.
-The RMD score for a sample $(x_i, y_i) \in \mathbf{U}$ is given by the following:
+\paragraph{Measuring Diversity using Relative Mahalanobis Distance (RMD)~\citep{ren2021simple}.} To enhance diversity in the ensembled set $\mathbf{V}$, we select samples positioned far from the concept prototype in the feature space, \ie, \emph{difficult samples}, since these images are less likely to overlap with common images compared to those that are closer to the prototype~\citep{zhang2024speculative, mehra2025model}.
+Specifically, to select difficult samples in the ensemble set considering both concept-wise difficulty and their relationship to other concepts, we employ the relative Mahalanobis distance (RMD) score~\citep{ren2021simple}, which considers both the distance between a sample and its concept prototype and the distance between the sample and the global prototype~\citep{cui2024learning}.
+RMD score for a sample $(x_i, y_i) \in \mathbf{U}$ is given as follows:

 where $g(x)$ refers to the penultimate feature of the feature extractor $g$, $D_M$ refers to the Mahalanobis distance (MD), $\mathbf{U}_y$ denotes the set of samples belonging to class $y$, $\mathcal{M}(x_i, y_i)$ and $\mathcal{M_{\mathrm{agn}}}(x_i)$ represents class-wise MD and class-agnostic MD (\ie, global MD), respectively.
 If a sample is close to the class prototype but far from the global prototype (\ie, low RMD score), it is easy to classify correctly.
-Conversely, if it is far from the class prototype but close to the global prototype (\ie, high RMD score), the sample is hard to classify correctly and may belong to other near-classes.
-We show samples with low RMD scores and samples with high RMD scores in Fig.~\ref{fig:rmd}.
+Conversely, if it is far from the class prototype but close to the global prototype (\ie, high RMD score), the sample is hard to classify correctly and is more likely to be confused with nearby classes.
+We show examples with low RMD scores and samples with high RMD scores in Figure~\ref{fig:rmd}.